 It is important that you submit all your application materials before the December 1 deadline.
 Please use the graduate admissions checklist to ensure that your materials are submitted to the correct place.
 International applicants must take into account the extended mailing time when sending materials to the United States.

 To be considered for graduate admission to The University of Texas at Austin, you must meet minimum requirements set by the Graduate School.
 Once your application is complete, it will be reviewed on an individual basis by faculty in your proposed program.

-Applicants applying for a Literature/Pedagogy degree MUST choose "Literature/Pedagogy" on the online application form.
-Only those students wishing to apply for the Literature/Pedagogy degree should choose this option.
-It can be found in the "Select Masters/Doctoral Degree" pull-down menus.
+Applicants applying for a Literature/Pedagogy degree MUST choose "Literature and Pedagogy" specialization in the online application form.
+Only those students wishing to apply for the Literature and Pedagogy specialization should choose this option.

 Non-Degree Artist Diploma Program: